AdguardTeam/KnowledgeBase/docs/adguard-for-safari/solving-problems/ads-not-blocked.md

  7. Open AdGuard for Safari app.
  8. Go to *Filters*.
  9. Click *Check for updates*.
- 10. Do not close AdGuard for Safari window until filter update is finished.
+ 10. Do not close the AdGuard for Safari window until the filters are updated.

 If this doesn’t help and ads are still not being blocked, please contact our support at support@adguard.com.